SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-test-which-pain-points-are-relevant-to-your-prospect/rule.md

 <!--endintro-->

-Facebook ads, for example, are a really cheap way to test quickly (you should run a quick campaign for 2 or 3 days) which headlines are the best performing within your target market.<br>
+Facebook ads, for example, are a really cheap way to test quickly (you should run a quick campaign for 2 or 3 days) which headlines are the best performing within your target market.